 Tawnya is a native of Mesa, Arizona, where she was born and raised.
-Tawnya is honored to follow in the footsteps of her parents, whom both serve in the senior living industry.
+Tawnya is honored to follow in the footsteps of her parents, who are both serve in the senior living industry.

 With over 28 years serving seniors, Tawnya has been fortunate to work in every department of senior housing.
 From Housekeeper to Executive Director, she has experienced it all.

 Tawnya earned her Assisted Living Managers License in 2010.
 She serves on the following committees; Memory Care Alliance for AZALFA and the C.N.A.
 Board for EVIT.
 She is a Paul Harris Rotarian and an Arizona Leading Age Fellow.